-The Orchard Foundation has been awarded a $4.5 million grant by the U.S. Department of Education to recruit, train, support and retain math and science teachers in high-needs middle schools in the nine-parish area served by The Orchard Foundation.
+In 2018 The Orchard Foundation was awarded a $4.5 million grant by the U.S. Department of Education to recruit, train, support and retain math and science teachers in high-needs middle schools in the nine-parish area served by The Orchard Foundation.
 The Central Louisiana Instructional Partnership, or CLIP, will be implemented over a five-year period by The Orchard Foundation and CLIP Project Partners.

 The goal of the CLIP project is to improve student achievement in nine rural, high-needs school districts in Central Louisiana by preparing highly qualified educators to teach in the critical shortage areas of science and math.
 CLIP will be implemented through an innovative teacher residency program with integrated professional development and induction support.
 Applicants selected for the CLIP program will complete a 15-month accelerated graduate program of study culminating in a Master of Arts in teaching degree from Northwestern State University and a professional teaching certification.
 CLIP residents will receive a stipend to cover the expense of tuition, as well as an annual stipend of $36,000 during their residency.